 ↑ the only allium bud, which never opened ↑

 As for mature plants that were put in by someone who lived here before us, the forsythia was lovely, and the lilac has about a thousand buds on it, ready to open.
 The wysteria had 6 large flower clusters, the best I’ve seen it produce.
 I’ve been working on my pruning technique, with good results, but I sure would like it to look like one that is down the street that must have 100 huge flowers on it.
 Even though it hasn’t been much for flowers, the plant has earned its keep over the years because its leaves are very pretty.

 ↑ part of a wysteria flower cluster.
 The whole thing is about a foot long ↑

 And the rose bush that has been spectacular for over 10 years now appears to have died.
 At least most of it has.
 There are a few shoots here and there, but nothing like what it used to be.
 I wrote about it in all its splendor here.
 Then last year it began showing signs of demise then bounced back a bit.
 But this year it’s not looking very bouncy at all, so I guess it’s just not happy any more.
 Oh well, c’est la vie.
 I was actually getting tired of it anyway because its upkeep required a heck of a lot of very prickly work and the flowers, while stunning, only bloomed for a few days every year.

-Here are a couple of shots of flowers that consistently do well in our garden, but their flowers are so small that nobody can see them, except me ...
+Here is a shot of a plant that consistently does well in our garden, but the flowers are so small that nobody can see them, except me …

 ↑ violet ↑